-On the eastern edge of Michigan’s Thumb lies a lonely and very rocky cove on the shore of Lake Huron.
+On the eastern edge of Michigan’s Thumb lies the lonely and rocky cove of Whiskey Harbor on the shore of Lake Huron.
 The remote area sits on a layer of limestone that makes it hard to build on so it remains undeveloped to this day.
 It’s hard to imagine that this beautiful remote setting was the site for criminal activity during the time of Michigan Prohibition for over 12 years.

 The Dry Times – Michigan Prohibition